pyrsmk/ClassIE/README.markdown

     .ie6 #contents,
     .ie7 #contents{
         // some specific properties
     }

 License
 -------

-This library is published under the MIT license (Expat version).
+This library is published under the MIT license.

 Special thanks
 --------------